Running genoPlotR from a command-line interface

 column can have for all the features that are being displayed.
 Looks for

-a column related to homology, followed by gene
+a column related to homology, followed by gene and

-if it cannot find any.
+gene_type if it cannot find any.
 Applies itself to both

 dna_segs and comparisons. - sequential: Takes alterations made on the